Table of Contents

 Pneumothorax refers to a collection of air in the pleural space, the potential between the lungs.
 This normally air-free space is located between the 2 pleurae, the parietal pleura (lines the chest wall) and the visceral pleura (covers the lung directly from the outside).
 If there is a connection to the outside, either through the chest wall (e.g., resulting from a stab wound or other injury from the outside) or through a connection to the bronchial system, it is called an open pneumothorax.
 A closed pneumothorax has no such connection to the outside air.

 Pneumothorax as the accumulation of air in the pleural space

-The pressure in the pleural space in a physiological resting expiratory position is approximately -0.5 kPa, which is a negative pressure.
+The pressure in the pleural space in a physiological resting expiratory position is approx. -0.5 kPa, which is negative pressure.
 This negative pressure in the pleural space prevents the elastic and contractile elements of the lungs from contracting to a point where they shrink up completely.